kishannareshpal/CircularProgressView/README.md

 // Update the progress using:
 cpv.setProgress(10.0f, true) // 10% of the maximum value of the progress.

-// Or if you want to update the progress using a value out of the total. int downloadedBytes = 1230; // downloaded 1230 bytes out of the total of 349022;
+// Or if you want to update the progress using a value out of total. int downloadedBytes = 1230; // downloaded 1230 bytes out of the total of 349022;
 int p = CircularProgressView.calcProgressValuePercentageOf(downloadedBytes, totalBytes)
 cpv.setProgress(p, true);